DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 ### Speed

 - Name: Speedy
-    - Description: You’re quicker than the rest.
+    - Description: You're quicker than the rest.
     - Mechanic: When you take this Power, your combat speed increases by 2 squares.
     - Type: Passive
         - XP Cost: 1